Emergency Shower & Eye Wash

 However, they are NOT a substitute for primary protective devices such as eye and face protection and protective clothing.
 Again, a safety shower is not an alternative to safe procedures for handling hazardous materials.

-It is imperative that eye wash and safety shower units meeting ANSI Z358.1-2014 be within 10 seconds travel time from a hazard.
+Eyewash and safety shower units meeting ANSI Z358.1-2014 must be within 10 seconds of travel time from a hazard.

-However, there are other considerations and, in this regard, please see Safety shower location Information.
+However, there are other considerations and, in this regard, please see the Safety shower location Information.

 Eye wash station signSafety shower and eyewash stations